-Council’s 2016/2017 budget was passed at the June Council meeting with the Capital Works Program expenditure to be in the vicinity of $14 million.
+Council’s 2017/2018 budget was adopted at the June Council meeting with the Capital Works Program expenditure allocated at $12,830.00.
 Planning is now underway to deliver these projects over the next 12 months in various locations across the Shire.

 Annual Renewal and Rehabilitation Programs

-Council allocates significant funding towards its annual renewal and rehabilitation programs for roads, footpaths and bridges and the 2016/2017 allocations are as follows:
+Council allocates significant funding towards its annual renewal and rehabilitation programs for roads, footpaths, drainage, bridges and playgrounds and the 2017/2018 allocation is as follows: